 - Desktops stack on top of each other for free.
 I don’t have any server or telco racks, so in addition buying ECC RAM, I would also be buying a rack, rails, and all of the other stuff that goes with them.
 This would easily eat up my $200 startup budget before I powered on a single box.

-- Scaling out is better than Scaling Up.
+- Scaling out is probably more important than Scaling Up.
 A typical I.T.
 Department/Data Center response to capacity problems is to regularly stand up newer/more powerful [expensive] gear and then dump the old stuff.
 I guess this is a good approach if you have the budget.
 It certainly has created a market for used gear.
-I don’t have any budget to speak of, so I want to increase capacity by adding new servers while keeping the old ones in play.
-There are still cost concerns with this approach, primarily with network equipment.
+I don’t have any budget to speak of, so I want to be able to increase capacity by adding servers while keeping the existing ones in play.
+There are still cost concerns with this approach, mainly with network equipment.
 In addition to upping my server game, I am going to have to up my networking game as well.

 I have my two cluster nodes *kind of* working, with most of my Linux guests running as containers, which is very memory and CPU efficient.
 I am running two Windows VMs, PORTAL for remote access and dynamic DNS, and MOONBASE which I am using for tasks that need wired network access.
 All of my desktops are currently in pieces, having donated their guts to the “Cluster Collective” so I am mostly using my laptop for everything.
 I am not really in the habit of plugging it in to Ethernet, or leaving it turned on, so for now I am using a VM in place of my desktop for long running tasks like file transfers.

 I say that the cluster is only kind of working because my home network isn’t very well segmented and the cluster heartbeat traffic straight up murders my little switch.
 It took me a while to figure out the problem.
 So the cluster works for a few days and then my core switch chokes and passes out, knocking pretty much everything offline.
-So the cluster is powered off until my new network cards arrive and I can configure separate networks for the clustering and storage.
+For now, the “cluster” is disabled and the second node is powered off until my new network cards arrive and I can configure separate networks for the clustering, storage, and the VMs.